rajnigupta76/r1-connect-demo-iOS/README.md

 ***sessionStart***

 If true, indicates the start of a new session.
 Note that when a emitter is first instantiated, this is initialized to true.
 To prevent this default behavior, set this to `NO` when the tracker is first obtained.

- By itself, setting this does not send any data.
-If this is true, when the next emitter call is made, a parameter will be added to the resulting emitter information indicating that it is the start of a session, and this flag will be cleared.
+Setting this does not send any data.
+If this is true, when the next emitter call is made, a parameter will be added to the resulting emitter information indicating the start of a session.
+This flag will be cleared.

 ```objc
 [R1Emitter sharedInstance].sessionStart = YES;